MathPeople/MathPeople.github.io/readmes/testGenerator.md

 </sampleTest>
 ```

 We are certainly not done, however.
 The test generator will avoid explicit duplicates but so far we have not provided a means of avoiding vary similar problems from being selected.
-It is good enough to be useful now, though, because a student can just regenerate the test if it is too repetitive and keep regenerating until a sufficiently diverse test is made.
+It is good enough to be useful now, though, because a student can just regenerate the test if it is too repetitive and keep regenerating until a sufficiently diverse test is made. changed?